xma711/notebook/software_engineering/docker/README.md

 Reference: http://developerblog.redhat.com/2014/05/05/running-systemd-within-docker-container/

 need to run in a privileged container.
-Need to add teh cgroup file system to the container using "–v /sys/fs/cgroup:/sys/fs/cgroup:ro"
+Need to add the cgroup file system to the container using "–v /sys/fs/cgroup:/sys/fs/cgroup:ro"
 need to remove unit file links from the /lib/systemd/system/*wants/ and  /etc/systemd/system/*wants/ directories

 a dockerfile sth like the follows will enable systemd: